According to the United Nations, the world has 12 years to limit the impacts of Climate Change significantly.

 The good news is that many of the tools to make climate change progress already exist.

-So let’s check out the 10 ways Australia can start to aggressively fight against global warming in the years ahead.
+So let’s check out the ten ways Australia can start to fight against global warming in the years ahead aggressively.

 1. Introduce a Carbon Tax

-Over 70 percent of the carbon emissions since the 1980s can be attributed to the activities of one hundred fossil fuel companies.
+Over 70 per cent of the carbon emissions since the 1980s is due to the activities of one hundred fossil fuel companies.

 What incentive do such companies have to change course?

 Currently, there is absolutely no financial cost of producing carbon emissions.
-That’s why the Austrailian government, along with the other world’s major economies, needs to introduce a carbon tax.
-This would provide companies with an incentive to switch to renewable energy.
+That’s why the Australian government, along with the other world’s major economies, needs to introduce a carbon tax.
+A carbon tax would provide companies with an incentive to switch to renewable energy.